daltonrowe/frameshifter/README-config.md

 ## Frame Configuration

 ### name
-Name of the plugin, currently unused
+Name of the plugin, used in standalone URL output.

 ### desc
 Description of the plugin, currently unused